MSU-NatSci/DomainAccessibilityAudit/README.md

 - Option to check subdomains automatically.
 - Options to use site maps and/or crawling to discover pages to test.
 - Option to limit the number of pages checked per domain.
+- Option to include only pages matching a regular expression.
 - Results can be browsed on a dynamic website.
 Access to create new audits or remove them is protected by password.
 - Results include violation statistics with links to Deque documentation given for the whole audit (including subdomains), for each domain and for each page.
 - Easy way to see which domains or pages are most impacted by specific violations.